artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Installing Ubuntu Packages
 --------------------------

-Archivematica packages are hosted at packages.archivematica.org.
-This has been introduced to allow one central place to store packages for multiple OS's.
+Archivematica packages are hosted at packages.archivematica.org as a central place to store packages for multiple operating systems.
 Packages for both Ubuntu 14.04 and 16.04 are available.

 .. note:: Use of 14.04 is not recommended since 14.04 is currently in maintenance updates only mode and will cease to be officially supported in